 Scott McKay, who posts under the handle of MacAoidh (the Gaelic spelling of his last name, which is pronounced Mac-AYE), is the founder and publisher of The Hayride.
 Some have called him Louisiana’s most prominent and long-standing conservative pundit, but Scott isn’t limited just to pontificating on Louisiana topics.
 You’ll find his writings at The American Spectator, where he has a weekly column, PJ Media and RedState, among other sites.
+In the fall of 2019, Scott published his first novel Animus: A Tale of Ardenia.
+Email Scott at [email protected].

 Senator Appel was elected to the Louisiana Senate in 2008.
 From 2012 until 2015 Senator Conrad Appel was Chairman of the Senate Committee on Education.
 He currently serves on the Finance, Education, Commerce, and Environmental Quality Committees.